-- Patients of PTSD may experience Re-Experiencing Symptoms.
+- Patients of Posttraumatic Stress Disorder may experience Re-Experiencing Symptoms.
 This may include nightmares or flashbacks.
 This may be even more true when there is a trigger.
 A trigger is a sound or a smell that may remind the patient of the life-threatening event they went through.

 - PTSD patients may also avoid places, smells, sounds and other triggers so that they are not reminded of the event.
 The patient may avoid crowds, close quarters, concerts or even family events if they feel that it reminds them of the life-threatening event the patient went through.
 If a loved one has PTSD, try to learn those triggers to make sure they are not going through any mental anguish due to the triggers.

 - Posttraumatic Stress Disorder patients may also pull back from social and community settings.
 They may start to believe in dark and negative belief systems and they may be very negative at times.
 It is important to listen and to allow the patient to vent so that the mental pain does not turn violent.
 Being someone that listens may be the best thing you can do for that person.
 If you are suffering from PTSD, find someone you can talk to and rely on to listen to your issues.